benmccormick/benmccormick.github.io/pages/posts/marionette-explained-connecting-your-data-to-your-views.md

 ### More Resources

 - If you absolutely must have 2 way data bindings in Backbone, [Backbone.stickit][stickit] is a good project to check out.
 At Windsor Circle we use it for binding model data to forms (2 way data-binding's best use case).
 Rather than the template based approach most libaries use for 2 way data-binding, stickit allows you to configure bindings declaratively in your view code.

-### Subscribe

-Thanks for taking the time to read this post!
-This was the second post in a [series][marionetteexplained] on developing web applications with Marionette.js, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out the [first post][caseformarionette] in the series, The Case For Marionette.js.

 <div class="footnotes">
 <ol>